Free standard shipping and returns on all orders

 Violet

-The Oriental olfactory family is equally popular with men and women.
-Orientals have dominated the fragrance market in the 21st century and it looks set to stay that way.
+The Oriental olfactory family is equally popular among men and women.
+Orientals have dominated the fragrance market in the 21st century and it seems this will continue.

-Rich spices such as vanilla, cinnamon and cloves, and balsamic resins such as benzoin, myrrh, frankincense and amber are just some of the highlights of this broad family.
+Rich spices such as vanilla, cinnamon, and clove, and balsamic resins such as benzoin, myrrh, frankincense, and amber are just some of the prominent notes in this broad family.

-It is not uncommon for oriental perfumes to have gourmand properties ("edible" notes).
-Thus, this olfactory family is usually sweet, dense, sensual, powdery and inspired by oriental cultures.
+It is not uncommon for oriental perfumes to feature gourmand properties ("edible" notes).
+Thus, this olfactory family is often sweet, dense, sensual, powdery, and inspired by oriental cultures.

-Orientals are long-lasting perfumes that are often worn as evening fragrances in romantic and clubbing settings during autumn and winter, when they blend perfectly with the skin and the cold air.
+Orientals are long-lasting perfumes often worn as evening fragrances in romantic and club settings during autumn and winter, when they blend perfectly with the skin and cool air.

 SUBFAMILIES OF ORIENTAL FRAGRANCES

-Soft Oriental - sensual perfumes composed of myrrh or frankincense, combined with spices such as cinnamon and cloves.
+Soft Oriental - sensual perfumes composed of myrrh or frankincense, combined with spices such as cinnamon and clove.

-Floral Oriental - a combination of sparkling citrus blossoms with spicy vanilla.
+Floral Oriental - a combination of sparkling citrus flowers with spicy vanilla.

-Orientals - Pure Orientals are thick and heavy, combining musks layered with resins and spices.
-They are also known as "amber" fragrances.
-Gourmands are warm oriental compounds composed of sweet and dessert notes such as chocolate, honey, pralines with a combination of traditional oriental notes.
+Orientals - pure orientals are thick and heavy, combining musks that overlap resins and spices.
+Also known as "amber" fragrances.
+Gourmands are warm oriental compounds composed of sweet and dessert notes like chocolate, honey, pralines with a combination of traditional oriental notes.

-Woody Oriental - Dry notes from cedar, sandalwood, oak and ebony blended with a rich, warm oriental scent.
-One of the favorite families of perfumes among men.
+Woody Oriental - dry notes from cedar, sandalwood, oak, and ebony wood mixed with a rich, warm oriental essence.
+One of the favorite perfume families among men.

 OTHER ORIENTAL VARIATIONS